sunil-saini/aws_shortcuts/README.md

         example.com.
 Private	v1.example.com.
 A	10.10.74.4	10.10.74.5
         example.com.
 Private	v2.example.com.
 A	10.10.75.4	10.10.75.5

-Rename any command at any time

-        awss configure

-List all configured commands at any time

-        awss

 All list commands support pattern(s), so just specify the pattern for specific result else all dataset will be returned